 What is the success rate for bariatric surgery?

-The success rate of bariatric surgery depends strongly on the long term lifestyle changes the patient undergoes that was recommended to him by his bariatric surgeon.
-Majority of patients have high success rates and are able to lose weight much faster than if they did not receive the surgery and tried losing the weight via natural means.
+The success rate of bariatric surgery depends strongly on the long-term lifestyle changes the patient undergoes that was recommended to him by his bariatric surgeon.
+The majority of patients have high success rates and can lose weight much faster than if they did not receive the surgery and tried losing the weight via natural means.
 It is incredibly important that the patient continues to diet and exercise, the weight loss procedure should be used as an aid in the attempt to lose weight.